oidentd can be run as a standalone server or started by a service manager. By default, oidentd forks to the background after starting up.

 --address: bind to the specified address (may be specified multiple times)

 --debug: show messages that may be useful for debugging

---foreground: do not fork to background
+--foreground: do not run as a background process

 --port: listen on the specified port instead of port 113

 oidentd(8) manual page contains a complete list of options with detailed